TosbackCgusBridge-Bot/CGUs-versions/Centurylink/Terms of Service.md

 Not sure what to do?
 Try Customer Service Check Availability Already a customer?
 Sign in Customer Account Info New customer?

-Please enter your service address so we can show you accurate pricing and product availability in your area.
+Please enter your service address, so we can show you accurate pricing and product availability in your area.

 Sign in with your account user name and password so that we can show you the pricing options available to you.
 Don't have an account yet?
 Enroll Now